bogdanbabych/courses/D2020-21-W/d13m1-0945MUE1202_Translation_Culture_Ideology.md

 - Video recording of the class: presentation [https://youtu.be/Q5gkBlMZUeA](https://youtu.be/Q5gkBlMZUeA)

 Week12: 08 Feb – 14 Feb 2021:
+- Video recording of the class: presentations [https://youtu.be/8bBA6JoCyTg](https://youtu.be/8bBA6JoCyTg)

 Week13: 15 Feb – 21 Feb 2021: